-- The HPB concurrently approve the administrative modification for the front yard setback from 10 feet to 8 feet. - Windows shall utilize the Simulated Divided Lights grille for the chosen 2x2 grille patterns. - Provide information sheets for the proposed architectural shingle roof system. - Notify staff of any changes during construction. - .
+- The HPB concurrently approve the administrative modifications for the front yard, the north side yard, and the inside rear yard setbacks. - Windows shall utilize the Simulated Divided Lights grille for the chosen 2x2 grille patterns. - Provide information sheets for the proposed windows and the architectural shingle roof system. - Notify staff of any changes during construction.